ANSI-D/haiku-generator/README.md

 - **Fallback**: Vowel cluster heuristic
 - **Accuracy**: ~95% with CMUdict, ~85% with heuristic

-## Course Context
+## Under the hood

-This project demonstrates:
+This project utilizes:
 - N-gram language modeling
 - Probabilistic text generation
 - Syllable analysis and phonetics